 Discover the drama of professional bike racing as 150 of the world’s top cyclists from 25 teams descend on the capital to compete in the Prudential RideLondon-Surrey Classic.

-The public ballot for the 2015 Prudential RideLondon-Surrey 100 is now closed.
-However click here to find out how you can still take part in the challenge.
+The public ballot for the 2015 Prudential RideLondon-Surrey 100 is now closed, however there are still opportunities to take part.
+You can secure a charity place, or enter a Peloton Relay which is a team challenge open to UK-based charities and businesses.
 Don’t forget registration is still open to take part in the Prudential RideLondon Freecycle.

 Coming soon we will have a host of exclusive offers and more information on the Prudential RideLondon routes, as well as tips on where's best to watch.
 In the mean time, be sure to find out more about cycling in London here.